HuiHu1/Datasets-for-Machine-Learning/README.md

 Label is Crime Rate (1:high; 0:low).

-Sensitive feature is Percentage of African American Residents.
+The sensitive feature is the Percentage of African American Residents.
 We have binarized the original value into (1:high) if it is >=50% and (0:low) otherwise.

-crimecommunity.csv is the data set; each row is a community; the 101th column is label; the 1th column is sensitive feature.
+crimecommunity.csv is the data set; each row is a community; the 101st column is the true label; the 1st column is the sensitive feature.

-crimecommunity_index.csv contains 50 random shuffles of community indicies.
+crimecommunity_index.csv contains 50 random shuffles of community indices.

 [Data Source](http://archive.ics.uci.edu/ml/datasets/communities+and+crime)

 ##### COMPAS Data Set

-This data set contains 16,000 defendents described by 16 attributes (e.g., sex, ethnic).
+This data set contains 16,000 defendants described by 16 attributes (e.g., sex, ethnicity).

-Label is Risk of Recidivism (1:high; 0:low).
+The label is Risk of Recidivism (1:high; 0:low).

 Sensitive feature is Race (1:black; 0:white).

-compas.csv is the data set; each row is a defendant; the 16th column is label; the 15th column is sensitive feature.
+compas.csv is the data set; each row is a defendant; the 16th column is the true label; the 15th column is the sensitive feature.

-compas_index.csv contains 50 random shuffles of defendant indicies.
+compas_index.csv contains 50 random shuffles of defendant indices.

 [Data Source](https://www.kaggle.com/danofer/compass)